gabdube/pyshaders/README.md

 >Detach shader objects from the program.
 >Objs must be a list of ShaderObject.
 >
->*delete*: If the detached shaders should be marked for destruction
+>- *delete*: If the detached shaders should be marked for destruction

 ♣
 > **ShaderProgram.valid(self)**